pavankat/General-Assembly-Coding-Exercise/README.markdown

 I used PHP to write a program which takes in the input of a plaintext data file and a search string.
 The program returns both a count of the times the string appears in the file and the average number of words between each instance of the search string.

+You can see the code live here: http://venturelateral.com/ga-code/ga-dev-exercise-pavan.php

 Below I describe the runtime of my program run in a machine-agnostic manner:

 First, the program grabs the phrase the user typed in, whether the user wants the search